thaumatrope/test/README.md

-# test
-second test repostitory for git
+The test repostitory for git